DHTMLX/gantt-docs/data/desktop/how_to.md

 ## How to freeze/fix columns in the grid

-That can be done by using CSS.
+This can be done by using CSS.
 You need to set the 'relative' position to the column that needs to be fixed.
 The 'left' parameter should have the same value as the scrollbar position, so, you can add the event handler to the scrollbar and update the CSS variable:

 ~~~js
 gantt.attachEvent("onGanttReady", function () {